Are you wondering what to expect in your Paris hotel?

 for the most convenience, choose a hotel within easy walking distance of the La Défénse or Esplanade de La Défénse metro stations.
 See hotels in La Défénse

-• Disneyland Paris - Sure, you can easily visit from Paris in a day - but why not thrill your kids (and make the experience more relaxing for you) by staying longer - especially since hotels tend to be cheaper than those in the city?
+• Disneyland Paris - Sure, you can easily visit from Paris in a day - but why not thrill your kids (and make the experience more relaxing for you) by staying longer - especially since hotels tend to be cheaper than those in the city a?

-Tip: Unless you have a car, the most conveniently located hotels are those on the Disney property itself in Chessy, France (a Paris suburb).
-See hotels in Disneyland Paris
+Tip: Disneyland Paris is super-easy to reach by train or bus from Paris, the most conveniently located hotels are those on the Disney property itself in Chessy, France (a Paris suburb) and nearby areas at hotels near Disneyland Paris with free shuttle service

-• Versailles - Another place that's almost too wonderful to rush through in a day, especially when there are lovely hotels and appealing bistros and brasseries nearby.
+• Versailles - Another place that's almost too wonderful to rush through in a day, especially when getting there is easy and there are lovely hotels and appealing bistros and brasseries near the Palace.

-9. How Can You Tell if a Hotel is Really in Paris?
+9. How Can You Tell if a Hotel is Really in Paris When You Book Online?

-If the hotel is in Paris, the first 3 digits will be 750.
+If the hotel is in the City of Paris, the first 3 digits will be 750.
 The last 2 digits will be a number between 01 and 20, and correspond to the arrondissement number.

 For example, 75003 is in the 3rd Arrondissement, which includes the Upper Marais neighborhood.